Elevance Health

-Elevance Health, Inc. is an American multinational health insurance company.
-Prior to June 2022, Elevance Health was named Anthem, Inc. The company's services include medical, pharmaceutical, dental, behavioral health, long-term care, and disability plans through affiliated companies such as Anthem Blue Cross and Blue Shield, Anthem Blue Cross in California, Wellpoint, and Carelon.
+Elevance Health, Inc. is an American health insurance company.
+Prior to June 2022, Elevance Health was named Anthem, Inc. The company is the world's seventh largest healthcare company based on revenue.
+Its services include medical, pharmaceutical, dental, behavioral health, long-term care, and disability plans through affiliated companies such as Anthem Blue Cross and Blue Shield, Anthem Blue Cross in California, Wellpoint, and Carelon.
 It is the largest for-profit managed health care company in the Blue Cross Blue Shield Association.
 As of 2022, the company had 46.8 million members within its affiliated companies' health plans.

 Based on its 2021 revenues, the company ranked 20th on the 2022 Fortune 500.
-In 2023, the company's seat in Forbes Global 2000 was 78.
+In 2023, the company's seat in Forbes Global 2000 rankings was 78.
 Carelon Global Solutions, Elevance Health's Business Process Outsourcing (BPO)/Shared Services subsidiary, serves the group's offshore and customer service management.
-It operates sites in India, Israel, Puerto Rico, the Philippines, United States, and Ireland.
+It operates sites in India, Puerto Rico, Philippines, and the United States.